-If you are a fitness freak, a yoga mat is a first and foremost thing you need.
-You have sweated, worked and even relaxed on it.
+If you are a fitness freak, an affordable yoga mat is the first and foremost thing you need.
+You have sweated, worked, and even relaxed on it.
 So in order to maintain a healthy and hygienic fitness regimen, it is very important that you clean your yoga mat on regular basis.
 This will keep you motivated towards your fitness goal.
-In this article ,you are going to find the various ways as to how to clean your yoga mat.
+In this article, you are going to find the various ways as to how to clean your yoga mat.
 You will also learn the various Techniques To Clean Your Yoga Mat.

 Ways To Clean Your Yoga Mat

 There are many ways to clean your yoga mat.
 Depending on the material and texture, you have to choose the correct approach to make it clean and smelling fresh.
 Here are some best ways to clean your yoga mat that won’t react with your mat’s composition.

 Hosing Your Rubber Yoga Mat Down

 Take your mat outside, take a hosepipe, connect it to the tap and clean it thoroughly with water.
 You may also use a mild detergent and a sponge to clean your mat.
 Rinse it well and allow it to air dry.
 This may take up to twenty-four hours (or more, depending on the outside temperature).
 So it’s better to plan accordingly or have a backup mat.